History of WWE Raw: WCW Invasion (2000-2002)

 In June 2000, Viacom, the parent company of UPN, which aired WWF SmackDown!, won the rights of all WWF programming (including Raw Is War) for $12.6 million after the World Wrestling Federation Entertainment, Inc. (WWFE) sued USA Network over the right of first refusal contractual dispute ruled in Delaware court.
 Raw Is War premiered on TNN (which later became Spike TV) on September 25, 2000.
 The new television contract with Viacom, TNN/Spike TV's parent company, and the subsequent purchase of competitor WCW led to many changes in WWF's programming content.

-Just before the final night of Monday Night Wars, Jim Ross was joined in commentary by the owner of ECW Paul Heyman, who replacing Jerry "The King" Lawler on March 5, 2001, until July 9, 2001.
+Just before the final night of Monday Night War, Jim Ross was joined in commentary by the owner of ECW, Paul Heyman, who replacing Jerry "The King" Lawler on March 5, 2001, until July 9, 2001.
 Heyman made a return on Raw Is War as a commentator on July 30, 2001, until November 12, 2001.

-WCW's sharp decline in revenue and ratings led to Time Warner selling selected assets such as the WCW name, tapes, and contracts to the WWF in March 2001.
+WCW's sharp decline in revenue and ratings led to AOL Time Warner selling selected assets such as the WCW name, tape library, and contracts to the WWF in March 2001.
 The final episode of Nitro aired on March 26, 2001.
 The show began with Vince McMahon making a short statement about his recent purchase of WCW and ended with a simulcast with Raw on TNN and Nitro on TNT including an appearance by Vince's son Shane.
 The younger McMahon interrupted his father's gloating over the WCW purchase to explain that Shane was the one who actually owned WCW, setting up what became the WWF's "Invasion" storyline.
 Following the purchase of WCW and the September 11 attacks, the program was retitled as Raw on October 1, 2001, permanently retiring the Raw Is War moniker in the wake of the upcoming United States invasion of Afghanistan.

 Brand extension (2002–2005)

-In spring of 2002, the WWF underwent a process they called the "brand extension".
+In the spring of 2002, the WWF underwent a process they called the "brand extension".
 The WWF divided itself into two de facto wrestling promotions with separate rosters, storylines and authority figures.
 Raw and SmackDown! would host each division, give its name to the division and essentially compete against each other.
 The split came about as a result of the WWF purchasing their two biggest competitors, WCW and ECW, and the WWF having an abundance of talent on the roster.
 The brand extension was publicly announced by Linda McMahon during a telecast of Raw on March 18, 2002, and became official the next week.
 Shortly thereafter, the WWF was legally required to change the name of the company to World Wrestling Entertainment (WWE).
 Wrestlers became show-exclusive, wrestling for their specific show only.